sanger-pathogens/Unicycler/test/README.md

 * whether overlap removal is successful
 * overlap removal performance

-It runs indefinitely (i.e. will need to be stopped with ctrl-c) and may leave behind a directory called `TEST_TEMP_*` that you'll probably want to delete afterward.
+It runs indefinitely (i.e. will need to be stopped with Ctrl-C).

-To run overlap-removal tests:
+To run overlap removal tests:
 `python3 test/overlap_removal_test.py`

+### Build test:

+This test:
+* runs Unicycler's `Makefile` using a variety of compilers
+* runs `unicycler_align` to make sure it works
+* displays the results in a table

+Compilers earlier than GCC 4.9.1 and Clang 3.5 are expected to fail, but versions after that should succeed.

+To run build tests:
+`python3 test/build_test.py`